Egarok/SaveInfoWarsScraper/README.md

 ## Data Available (in /data)

+`saveinfowars-donations-records.csv` : CSV that updates based on a routine cron job with GitHub Actions - should have most up to date data on donations

+- using `scrape-saveinfowars.py`

-`saveinfowars-donations-compiled.csv` : all SaveInfoWars donation data compiled at the time as a CSV file
+`saveinfowars-donations-compiled.csv` : all SaveInfoWars donation data compiled as the starting file

 - using `scrape-saveinfowars-csv-builder.py`

-`saveinfowars-funding.csv` : WIP, CSV that updates based on a routine cron job with GitHub Actions

-- using `scrape-saveinfowars.py`

 ---